-LNA Health Careers follows the guidelines set forth by the National Healthcareer Association which requires a minimum of 80 hours of theory and 80 hours of lab instruction.
+LNA Health Careers follows the guidelines set forth by the National Healthcareer Association which requires a minimum of 160 hours of online course work.
 There is the option to participate in a non-required 160-hours for clinical externship for the Pharmacy Technician Training Program.